hugo-qea/BayesianML-Project/README.md

-Repository for the project of the course Bayesian Machine Learning, 2023/2024, ENS Paris-Saclay, Master MVA.

-It is a thorough study of the paper "Challenges in Markov chain Monte Carlo for Bayesian neural networks" by Theodore Papamarkou et al.

 # Bayesian Machine Learning Project

 ## Description

-This project is dedicated to exploring and implementing Bayesian Machine Learning techniques.
-It aims to provide a comprehensive understanding and application of Bayesian methods in machine learning, showcasing how these approaches can be used to model uncertainty, improve predictions, and make informed decisions based on probabilistic reasoning.
+This is the repository for the project of the course Bayesian Machine Learning, 2023/2024, ENS Paris-Saclay, Master MVA.

+It consists in a thorough study of the paper "Challenges in Markov chain Monte Carlo for Bayesian neural networks" by Theodore Papamarkou et al.

 ## Features

-- Implementation of various Bayesian models
-- Examples and tutorials on Bayesian inference
-- Comparison of Bayesian methods with traditional machine learning approaches
-- Case studies demonstrating the application of Bayesian Machine Learning in real-world scenarios
+- Implementation of several MCMC algorithms for Bayesian inference : Random Walk Metropolis-Hastings (`RWHM.py`), Hamiltonian Monte Carlo (`HMC.py`), Metropolis-adjusted Langevin algorithm (`MALA.py`);
+- BNN implementation with PyTorch (MLPs);
+- Application to real datasets.

 ## Installation